SriSaiPriyaSenthilvel/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# EXPERIMENT-NO  04 Distance measurement using Ultrasonic sensor

 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error